ezEngine/docs-src/pages/docs/animation/paths/follow-path-component.md

 * `Speed`: How fast to move along the path.
 * `LookAhead`: The component will rotate the object according to the path direction.
 For this it samples the path some distance ahead.
 The farther the look-ahead the earlier the object will rotate into upcoming curves.
 At a very low look-ahead, it will rotate very rigidly.
 * `Smoothing`: With zero smoothing the position of the object will be exactly that of the path.
 With some smoothing, the position doesn't change as abruptly.
 For mechanical objects attached to a rail, this should be zero, for more organic movement, increase the value towards one.
+* `FollowMode`: How the transform of the owner object gets modified:
+    * `OnlyPosition`: Only the position gets moved along the path.
+The orientation of the object stays unaffected.
+    * `AlignUpZ`: While moving along the path, the object rotates only around the up axis (Z) to look into the direction of the path.
+This is useful for moving platforms that should always stay perfectly flat.
+    * `FullRotation`: The object is both moved and oriented accoring to the path.
+* `TiltAmount`, `MaxTilt`: If `FollowMode` is `AlignUpZ`, *MaxTilt* defines whether the object may tilt a little when turning. *TiltAmount* specifies how much tilting will occur.

+<video src="media/follow-path-mode.mp4" width="800" height="600" autoplay controls></video>

 ## See Also